JabRef/JabRefOnline/_posts/2019-08-27-JabCon-Release.md

 color: white
 ---
 Last weekend the annual [JabCon](https://jabcon.jabref.org/) took place in Stuttgart, Germany, where the majority of the JabRef developers met in person and worked together to improve JabRef and discuss the roadmap for future releases.
-This year's JabCon was special as our Google Sumemr of Code student David also was able to attended the JabCon.
+This year's JabCon was special as our Google Sumemr of Code student David also was able to attend the JabCon.
 If you regulary read our blog, you will have already seen some insights into the LaTeX-Citation-Search feature he developed.
-We were finally able to release an alpha version of the upcoming JabRef 5.0 release after more than one and a half year of hard work! ❤️ 🎆 Our primary focus was on reducing the number of bugs to make JabRef 5.0 more stable.
+We were finally able to release an alpha version of the upcoming JabRef 5.0 release after more than one year of hard work! ❤️ 🎆
+The major change is the new user interface, and our primary focus was on reducing the number of bugs to make JabRef 5.0 more stable.

-We could successfully reduce the number of [open issues](https://github.com/JabRef/jabref/issues?q=is%3Aopen+is%3Aissue).
+During JabCon could successfully reduce the number of [open issues](https://github.com/JabRef/jabref/issues?q=is%3Aopen+is%3Aissue).
 Managing, categorizing and sorting issues is a very time consuming task that takes away valuable programming time, so consolidating the list of existing issues is very important once in a while.
 Now, we are ready to focus on important issues and to move on with JabRef more quickly.